dgNathiRocha/datascienceHealth/readMe.md

 <h3 align="center">Data Science in Health project (Oral Cancer image classification)</h3>

   <p align="center">
     This project is about classify oral cancer by using image classification with various techniques and implementing our own CNN model.
+The final files that we used for describing the information are "oralcancer_final.ipynb" & "oralcancer_final".ipynb.
     <br />

   </p>